Phoenix Law is a leading legal firm specialising in media and data protection law.

 In 2016, Gina Miller initiated legal action challenging whether the Royal Prerogative can override or undo Acts of Parliament.
 The challenge arose out of the controversial use of the prerogative to execute Brexit, and to leave the EU.
 A group of individuals including two British citizens living in France, a Gibraltarian national, a Welsh citizen and Fergal McFerran, president of NUS-USI formed the ‘peoples challenge’.
 Darragh was instructed by Fergal McFerran.
 The Supreme Court held by a majority, that the UK Government could not initiate withdrawal from the European Union without an act of parliament.
 This lase has been dubbed by legal commentators as one of the most significant constitutional cases of the decade.

-Darragh was instructed by the parent of a child who was forced to attempt school during the Coronavirus (or Covid 19) pandemic.
+Darragh was instructed by the parent of a child who was forced to attend school during the initial phases of the Coronavirus (or Covid 19) pandemic.
 It was argued that the child suffered underlying health conditions and therefore any attendance at school would have put her life at risk.
 The respondents confirmed that the child no longer had to attend school, and a decision was subsequently issued by the Minister of Education to close all schools in light of covid-19.

 Darragh acted for the applicant in the landmark challenge to the Executive Office and Secretary of State over their failure to implement and fund the Legacy Victims Pension.
 The Court of Appeal ruled that the Executive Office was under a legal duty to fund the Legacy pensions scheme.